Adaptive Cut Selection in Mixed-Integer Linear Programming: Introduction

 \section{Introduction}

 A Mixed-Integer Linear Program (MILP) is an optimisation problem that is classically defined as:

-Here, $\mathbf{c} \in \reals^{n}$ is the objective coefficient vector, $\mathbf{A} \in \reals^{m \times n}$ is the constraint matrix, $\mathbf{b} \in \reals^{m}$ is the right hand side constraint vector, $\mathbf{l}, \mathbf{u} \in \{\reals, -\infty, \infty\}^{n}$ are the lower and upper variable bound vectors, and $\mathcal{J} \subseteq \{1 , \dots , n\}$ is the set of indices of integer variables.
+Here, $\mathbf{c} \in \reals^{n}$ is the objective coefficient vector, $\mathbf{A} \in \reals^{m \times n}$ is the constraint matrix, $\mathbf{b} \in \reals^{m}$ is the right hand side constraint vector, $\mathbf{l}, \mathbf{u} \in \reals \cup \{-\infty, \infty\}^{n}$ are the lower and upper variable bound vectors, and $\mathcal{J} \subseteq \{1 , \dots , n\}$ is the set of indices of integer variables.

 One of the main techniques for solving MILPs is the branch-and-cut algorithm, see \cite{achterberg2007constraint} for an introduction.
 Generating cutting planes, abbreviated as \textit{cuts}, is a major part of this algorithm, and is one of the most powerful techniques for quickly solving MILPs to optimality, see \cite{achterberg2013mixed}.
-A cut is a constraint that does not remove any feasible solutions of \eqref{eq:mip} when added to the formulation.
+A cut is an inequality that does not remove any feasible solutions of \eqref{eq:mip} when added to the formulation.
 We restrict ourselves to linear cuts in this paper, and denote a cut as $\coefficients = (\alpha_0, \cdots, \alpha_n) \in \reals^{n+1}$, and denote the set of feasible solutions as \integerpoints, to formally define a cut in \eqref{eq:cut}.

 The purpose of cuts is to tighten the linear programming (LP) relaxation of \eqref{eq:mip}, where the LP relaxation is obtained by removing all integrality requirements.
-Commonly, cuts are found that separate the current feasible solution to the LP relaxation, referred to as \lpoptimal, from the tightened relaxation, and for this reason are often called \textit{separators}.
+Commonly, cuts are found that separate the current feasible solution to the LP relaxation, referred to as \lpoptimal, from the tightened relaxation, and for this reason algorithms that find cuts are often called \textit{separators}.
 This property is defined as follows:

 Within modern MILP solvers, the cut aspect of the branch-and-cut algorithm is divided into cut generation and cut selection subproblems.
 The goal of cut generation is finding cuts that both tighten the LP relaxation at the current node and improve overall solver performance.
 The cut selection subproblem is then concerned with deciding which of the generated cuts to add to the formulation \eqref{eq:mip}.
 That is, given the set of generated cuts $\cuts = \{\coefficients_1, \cdots, \coefficients_{|\cuts|}\}$, find a subset $\cutsadded \subseteq \cuts$ to add to the formulation \eqref{eq:mip}.